Brain-Healthy Habits: Lifestyle Changes For Long-Term Cognitive Well-Being

 Some studies have found that individuals who practiced dual n-back training, a type of working-memory task, demonstrated improvements in fluid intelligence and multitasking performance.

-In addition to mental stimulation, stress management techniques such as meditation or deep-breathing exercises are essential for fostering long-term cognitive wellbeing.
+In addition to mental stimulation, techniques such as meditation or deep-breathing exercises are essential for fostering long-term cognitive wellbeing.

 By adopting these habits alongside regular mental stimulation practices, you’ll be better equipped to support your brain’s needs while nurturing an altruistic desire to serve others around you.